 Team name: Newspapers referred to teams as Cadets.
 After 1931 teams were call Falcons.

 In 1907 a baseball team representing Mount Pleasant Collegiate Institute began playing games against local colleges, prep schools, and town teams.
 Baseball became the school’s signature sport, being played annually until the M.P.C.I. closed.
 Despite the absence of a gymnasium, the Cadets also played basketball from 1916.

 In 1911 M.P.C.I. began to play football with games against Baird School for Boys and Lenoir College—both losses.
 In 1912 the Cadets attempted a more ambitious schedule with games against Bingham Military School, Davidson, Catawba and Asheville School—the latter a 100-0 loss.
 In 1923 football returned.
 In addition to prep games, Mount Pleasant played a junior college schedule against Weaver, Wingate, Rutherford, Presbyterian, High Point, Carlisle, and Lees-Mcrae.
 In order to make the Cadets competitive, the school hired University of North Carolina halfback Jim Magner as coach.
-He began to recruit players from Pennsylvania and New Jersey, the Charlotte Observer termed “this new order of things.”
+He began to recruit players from Pennsylvania and New Jersey, a practice the Charlotte Observer termed “this new order of things.”
 The 1932 team--the school’s last-- was undefeated until the final game.